bww9641/automatic-meme/blogg/content/author.md

 ## Categories

 I've found that just having one place holding all my articles is better than having multiple places holding written material.
-You'll be able to acces my articles categorized over [here](/categories "Categories | Radu Ciurca").
+You'll be able to access my articles categorized over [here](/categories "Categories | Radu Ciurca").

 ## Work

 I'm currently studying Social Sciences and writing on this website.
-To see my professional profile, acces my LinkedIn from [here](linkedin.com/in/raduciurca "LinkedIn Profile | Radu Ciurca").
+To see my professional profile, access my LinkedIn from [here](linkedin.com/in/raduciurca "LinkedIn Profile | Radu Ciurca").

 ## Contact